golemparts/rppal/README.md

 ## Optional features

 By default, all optional features are disabled.
-You can enable a feature by specifying the relevant feature flag(s) in the dependency declaration for the `rppal` crate.
+You can enable a feature by specifying the relevant feature flag(s) in the dependency declaration for `rppal` in your `Cargo.toml`.

 * `hal` - Adds `embedded-hal` trait implementations for all supported peripherals.
 Doesn't include unproven traits.